mapbox/maki/README.markdown

 ## render.sh

 You can use the SVGs and PNGs in this repository as they are without building anything, however a render script is included to assist designers/developers who want to modify or create Maki icons.
-It will render SVGs to PNGs at 100% and 200% resolution, create sprites used for the Maki website, and generate corresponding CSS styles for the sprites.
+It will render SVGs to PNGs at 100% and 200% resolution.

 The script requires [Bash][], [Inkscape][], and [ImageMagick][] to function correctly.
 Each icon must have an appropriate entry in `www/maki.json` to be rendered correctly.